 Would my kids feel as mortified by our lack of status as I did as a 13-year-old being driven somewhere public in my dad’s paint-less 1976 Datsun?
 Perhaps.
 Would being nobodies hinder them from opportunity?
 Probably in subtle ways.

 I was considering being a somebody again until we got the preschool acceptances this year.
-Now, I’m not so sure it matters.
+Having a minimum amount of status matters.
+But now, I’m not so sure it matters.

 At the end of the day, so long as your child is learning in a safe and nurturing environment, that’s what matters the most.